 Why do our Clothes Moth Traps cost more than others?

 We engineer our clothes moths trap pheromones in Germany and exclusively serve the US market with those pheromones.

 We will not sell cheap Chinese-produced clothes moth traps with sub-standard pheromones.

 Our clothes moths traps are proven to out-perform all others on the market and, so much so, that our clothes moth traps are recommended by professional Pest Controllers, carpet and rug dealers, property maintenance companies, and many other professionals.

 We’ll be with you every step of the way to deal with your moth infestation, providing you guidance on the best use of your clothes moth traps, followed by a series of post-purchase check-in’s to ensure you are getting the results you want, and we’re always available to help with any advice as needed.
 This level of support totally sets us apart from others.

-PLUS we’ll send your clothes moth traps Fast and with Free Shipping - Fedex 2-Day
+PLUS we’ll send your clothes moths traps Fast and with Free Shipping by 2-Day Fedex

 Your clothes moth traps should start catching the male moths within a day or two, but it will take time to reduce the population if there are moth larvae present that pupate into a new cycle of adult moths.
 This can be a process that extends over several months.